Chanel Branch: Background

+Maryland House of Delegates

 In January 2020, after the resignation of Delegate Cheryl Glenn following federal corruption charges, Branch applied to fill the seat vacated by Glenn in the Maryland House of Delegates.
 The Baltimore City Democratic Central Committee voted to recommend Branch to the seat, with three members, including herself, voting for Branch and the other four members split among three other candidates.
 During the committee vote, party officials prevented reporters from entering the meeting room, claiming that media was not allowed at the request of Humanim, the non-profit that owned the Wiessner-American Brewery building where the meeting took place.
 Reporters were later allowed to attend the second half of the meeting, and Humanim clarified it was not their policy to ban reporters from the open Democratic process.
 Following this incident, 45th District residents delivered a letter to Baltimore Democratic leaders, alleging that the process of filling a House of Delegates vacancy violated party bylaws and the Maryland Open Meetings Act.
 The letter called for Governor Hogan and the Baltimore City Democratic State Central Committee to reject the nomination and do the vote over.
 Nevertheless, Governor Hogan appointed Branch to the Maryland House of Delegates on January 28, 2020.

-In the legislature

 Branch was sworn in as a member of the Maryland House of Delegates on January 28, 2020.
 She was assigned to the House Ways and Means committee and is member of the Legislative Black Caucus of Maryland and the Women Legislators of Maryland.

 Branch filed to run for a full term in the 2022 elections.
 She lost the Democratic primary on July 19, 2022, finishing fourth behind Caylin Young, who had bested her by 116 votes.
+Branch again ran for the Maryland House of Delegates in 2026, this time placing third in the Democratic primary and edging out incumbent Stephanie M. Smith by 306 votes.